 We all know Charlie’s angels; they save the world before things get even worse for us.
 Well, entrepreneurs also have different types of angels.
-These angels save startups before they give up out of desperation.
+These “angels” might not come with kickass martial arts skills, but they can save startups before they crash and burn out of sheer desperation.
+Enter the angel investors – the unsung heroes of the startup world who give rookie businesses the financial wings they need to fly high!

 Angel Investors